iocoop/policies/Bylaws.md

 ### Section 7.02.
 Qualifications.

-Any natural person eligible to join the Cooperative may serve on the Board of Directors.
+Any natural person eligible to join the Corporation may serve on the Board of Directors.

 ### Section 7.03.
 Nomination.